 Located about 14 miles north of Tonasket, and 3 miles south of Oroville, Whistler Canyon Trailhead is the only public access to the west side of Mt Hull from highway 97.
 It is being managed cooperatively by Okanogan County, BLM, the Forest Service, The Backcountry Horseman, Pacific NW Trails Association and other local user groups.

 One aspect of this area is that each cliff though relatively small is distinct and delightful in the quality of the hiking and climbing experiences.
-The rock cleans up to provide excellent climbing (on what is the best quality rock in Okanogan County), and there is plenty of shade at different times of the day.
+The rock cleans up to provide excellent climbing (on what is sometimes the best quality rock in Okanogan County), and there is plenty of shade at different times of the day.
 It is also possible to climb here every month of the year, weather permitting.

 Access from Hwy 97 is directly across from Gavin Rd (turn East up the white gravel road).
 The trail map and climbers kiosk is at the edge of the parking circle.
 Climbers information is on the back side of the kiosk.
 The trail (#100) to the main canyons (Whistler and North Canyons) begins just east of the parking area and heads north before turning SSE up the hillside to the old road bed.
-To access the NW Face hike north along the orchard fence line, for the North Canyon (and Windy Point) climbing follow trail #100 up a quarter mile, and turn left and follow the trail north towards “Frog Pond”.
+To access the NW Face hike north along the orchard fence line, for the North Canyon (and Windy Point) climbing follow trail #100 up a quarter mile, and turn left and follow the trail north towards Frog Pond.

 The main Whistler Canyon hiking/biking/horse trail (#100) is on up the main canyon to the East (ending after 11 miles near Summit Lake).
 There is an abundance of other wildlife to encounter here, including turkey, hawk, eagle, vulture, sheep, coyote, deer, bear and cougar.
 Watch out for rattle snakes

 There are now over 80 (mostly bolted) routes established, on good to excellent rock (granodiorite and gneiss), ranging from 5.3 to 5.12+, 50 to 300' long.
-Lots of variety of climbing exists in a relatively compact area.
+Lots of climbing variety exists in a relatively compact area.
 Generally the bolting ethic here expects gear to be used when possible and safe.
 Be prepared for loose and/or dirty rock in places; helmets are advised!

 - Note to all climbers this is the most popular family friendly hiking area in the Okanogan Valley, please do your best to minimize your impact and presence; pack it in-pack it out, and leave no trace.
 Potential route developers, please respect local etiquette and make any bolts or top anchors camouflaged, use stainless steel hardware as much as possible and don't mix your metals.
 Any comments and input on existing or new routes is much appreciated.

 There are several distinct areas developed; NW Face

 - The best rock at Whistler Canyon!
 Mostly moderate to hard (trad, mixed and sport) climbs in a great setting.
 North Canyon/Frog Pond Trail

 - 4 separate areas with diverse easy to hard mostly bolted climbs.
+Upper Canyon - North Side

 Follow the signs on the highway to the parking area on the east side of Hyw 97, 3 miles south of Oroville/14 miles north of Tonasket (white graveled road and parking lot).